saahas-kohli/MuseAI/README.md

 ## Tech Stack

 - **Frontend:** React
-- **Backend:** Node.js/Express, WebSocket
+- **Backend:** Node.js/Express, WebSocket, PyTorch
 - **Database:** PostgreSQL
 - **Containerization:** Docker-Compose
 - **Deployment:** AWS EC2

 ## Local Installation

-First, make sure to have Docker and Docker-Compose installed on your machine.
+First, make sure you have Docker and Docker-Compose installed on your machine.
 Then, to set up MuseAI locally using Docker-Compose, follow these instructions:

 1. **Clone the Repository**